 Tobin Miller Shearer is an associate professor of history at the University of Montana where he also directs the African-American Studies Program.
 He is, with Regina Shands Stoltzfus, the co-founder of the Damascus Road Anti-Racism Process.
-His forthcoming book Two Weeks Every Summer: Fresh Air Children and the Problem of Race in America is due out from Cornell University Press in the spring of 2017.
+His most recent book Two Weeks Every Summer: Fresh Air Children and the Problem of Race in America was published by Cornell University Press in the spring of 2017.

 Janneken Smucker, a 5th-generation Mennonite quiltmaker, is Assistant Professor of History at West Chester University where she specializes in digital and public history, and American material culture.
 The author of Amish Quilts: Crafting an American Icon (Johns Hopkins University Press, 2013), she lectures and writes widely on the topic of quilts for both popular and academic audiences.
 As a digital history specialist, Janneken leads workshops on digital tools and strategies, consults on digital projects for non-profits and museums, and brings digital humanities into the undergraduate classroom, recently through the award winning oral history project, Goin’ North: Stories from the First Great Migration to Philadelphia.
 She is board president of the non-profit, Quilt Alliance, working closely with its oral history project, Q.S.O.S. — Quilters Save Our Stories.